Dnnavant/Portfolio/README.md

-As a seasoned professional, I'm eager to transition my career to the world of a web developer.
-In doing so, I’d leverage my previous skills and experiences in effective communication, collaboration, problem-solving, adaptability, time management, and professionalism to contribute to a developer role.
-My enrollment in web development courses at DCI demonstrates my commitment to this career change and skill enhancement.
+"While my professional background spans [mention your previous field/industry], I'm driven to transition into web development.
+I understand this means starting as a junior developer, and I'm excited to embrace the learning curve.
+My established skills in effective communication, collaboration, problem-solving, adaptability, time management, and professionalism will be valuable assets as I navigate this new path.
+My enrollment in web development courses at DCI underscores my commitment to mastering the necessary technical skills.
+Though I'm new to the technical aspects of web development, I'm eager to contribute my creativity and learn from experienced colleagues, bringing a fresh perspective to the team."